207 348-6602 | Worship every Sunday @ 10 a.m. Zoom available.

 57 Church St (Route 15) Deer Isle

-help with the cost of fuel, the Island Heating Assistance Program (IHAP)
+If you are an Island resident and need emergency heating assistance to help with the cost of fuel, the Island Heating Assistance Program (IHAP) may be able to help.

-To request assistance, please call the Deer Isle Sunset Congregational Church at 207 348-6602 and leave a brief message with your name and a callback number.
-If IHAP has funds available, we can provide up to 100 gallons of fuel through your usual fuel dealer.
+• If IHAP has funds available, we can provide up to 100 gallons of fuel through your usual fuel dealer.

-Sunset Congregational Church (DISCC) with “IHAP” in the memo line to:
+Deer Isle Sunset Congregational Church (DISCC) with “IHAP” in the memo line to:

-funds received go directly to pay for heating assistance.
-The Deer Isle
+• Donations are greatly appreciated and are tax deductible.
+100% of funds received go directly to pay for heating assistance.
+The Deer Isle Sunset Congregational Church and Bar Harbor Bank and Trust cover all administrative expenses.

 Music is a deeply important part of our tradition here at DISCC.